Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Models and Inference

 \subsubsection{Lists as randomly ordered queues}

 A single generic list $Y=(Y_1,...,Y_m)$ is modeled as a random linear extension of $H$.
-Let $C(H)=|\L[H]|$ be the number of linear extensions of partial order $H\in \H_{[m]}$.
+Let $C(H)=|\L[H]|$ be the number of linear extensions of poset $H\in \H_{[m]}$.
 The ``noise free'' likelihood for $H$ is simply

-This observation model is motivated by thinking of each list as a realisation of a random queue process in which actors not ordered by $H$ randomly swap places.
-The equilibrium of this process is the uniform distribution on linear extensions of $H$ \citep{Karzanov91}, so if $Y$ is a snapshot of this queue at equilibrium then $Y\sim \mbox{Unif}(\L[H])$.
+All lists which respect the social hierarchy are equally likely.
+This ``context dependent'' observation model (see \app~\ref{app:lkd-context-dependence}) is motivated by thinking of each list as a realisation of a random queue process in which actors not ordered by $H$ randomly swap places.
+The equilibrium of this process is the uniform distribution on linear extensions of $H$ \citep{Karzanov91,jiang24}, so if $Y$ is a snapshot of this queue at equilibrium then $Y\sim \mbox{Unif}(\L[H])$.
+Witness lists were written down by a royal scribe with (we assume) perfect knowledge of the hierarchy $H$, so the queue model is an idealisation.
+However, we arrive at the same model if we assume the clerks regarded all orders not conflicting the hierarchy as equally likely.

-Computation of $C(H)$ is in \#P \citep{brightwell1991counting} so evaluating $p(Y|H)$ is prohibitive at large $m$.
+Computation of $C(H)$ is \#P-complete \citep{brightwell1991counting} so no polynomial time algorithm for computing $C(H)$ is available, or is likely to exist, and evaluating $p(Y|H)$ is prohibitive at large $m$.
 However, in our data $m$ is small enough to allow likelihood evaluation in reasonable time.
 For $j\in [m]$ let $\L_j[H]=\{\ell\in \L[H]: \ell_1=j\}$ be the set of linear extensions with $j$ first in the list and let $C_j(H)=|\L_j[H]|$.
 Partitioning on the first entry,

 which \cite{knuth1974structured} compute using the suborder recursion in \app~\ref{app:counting-linear-extensions}.